mirrorer/afl/testcases/testcases_readme.txt

     data formats, including images, archives, and so on.
 You can use them directly with the -i option when running afl-fuzz.

-  - A smaller set of fuzzing dictionaries (in _extras/) to be used with the -x option, as discussed in the README.
+  - A smaller set of fuzzing dictionaries, provided in _extras/ subdirectory and to be used with the -x option, as discussed in the README.

 The first data set probably requires no special discussion.
 The other provides good examples of syntax tokens both for binary files (e.g., PNG, TIFF) and for